QQting/orin_core_bsp/README.md

     ```

     The test script will start to test 900 image frames for each camera.
 Once the video node receives 900 frames, it will show **PASS** in its terminal.
 Otherwise, it will freeze or show frame dropped.

+    Note: You can modify `STREAM_COUNT=0` in `start_test.sh` to test infinite image frames, it will not stop util you terminate the scripts.

 # Advanced Test SOP